tpfarr/ESU-bridge-web-server/README.md

 The above 3 files should be placed in the /home/iascaled/esu-bridge directory with execute privileges set for all 3 files.

-The web browser url would look like: http://<IP address>:8015 using the default port.
+The web browser url with the default port would look like:  http://pt-interface:8015/